joepatten/joepatten.github.io/pages/teaching/math_bootcamp_2019.md

 ### Course Outline

 Below I have provided a *tentative* schedule.
 Dates as well as topics are subject to change depending on the pace of the course, as well as what I think should be covered.
-Also, I will be introducing programming (specifically using Python) on August 8th.
-That day will be optional, although I strongly recommend you attend.

-{% include mathcamp_outline_2019.html %}
+{% include mathcamp_outline_2019_new.html %}